nesl/TSFM_Building/README.md

 ```
 cd <Current_folder>
 ```
-Hyperlink your lag-llama folder to the current folder
+Create a symbolic link from your lag-llama folder to the current folder
 ```
 ln -s <Your_lag-llama_folder> lag_src
 ```